isabelcosta/fourth-personal-website/src/pages/about.md

 I'm Isabel, a Software Engineer from Portugal.

-I’m passionate about the process of software development, such as the documentation, testing, code reviews, communicating with peers within teams, thinking about solutions to problems, etc. I thrive to learn about software development best practices and apply them to my work, regardless of the technology I’m working with.
+I really like the process of software development, including coding, documentation, testing, code reviews, communicating with peers within teams, thinking about solutions to problems, etc. I like to learn about software development best practices and apply them to my work, regardless of the technology I’m working with.

-I find very interesting participating in projects since its very beginning to end, and seeing it culminate in a final product while contributing in every aspect of it.
+I also really giving back to the community by helping people getting started with open source and in tech through mentoring.

 ### 🌅 Open Source

-In 2018 I was accepted into the Google Summer of Code (GSoC) program with [Systers Community](http://systers.io), in which I proposed [Mentorship System](https://summerofcode.withgoogle.com/archive/2018/projects/6592097335377920/) project.
+In 2018 I was accepted into the Google Summer of Code (GSoC) program with [AnitaB.org Open Source Community](https://github.com/anitab-org), in which I proposed [Mentorship System](https://summerofcode.withgoogle.com/archive/2018/projects/6592097335377920/) project.
 During this program, I started to really like being involved with **Open Source** projects and communities.
 I loved that I got to work on this project from scratch.

-At the moment, I’m a maintainer of both backend and android repositories of the Mentorship System.
+At the moment, I’m an admin at the community and help maintain it's projects including both backend and android repositories of the Mentorship System.
 What I’ve been enjoying the most about being a maintainer is to manage the project contributions and, at the same time, help newcomers making their first contribution to open source, while providing a safe environment for them to learn, with the help from the community.

 ### 🎓 Education